There are roughly two dozen lesbian bars in the United States. The ones that are left are evolving to survive - KION546

 Come back tomorrow night, they say, because it should be a hoot — a “Hootenanny,” to be precise.
 In addition to weekly drag shows, music and other events, once a month, the Hootenanny Harlots drag troupe put on a comedy show that’s a little bit country and a little bit, well, just bawdy enough that some performances aren’t suitable to print.

 On Friday, the parking lot was packed and the interior of Frankie’s was awash in neon and halogen.
-A cadre of queens had the patrons howling.
+A cadre of queens had the patronxs howling.

 Welcome to Frankie’s in Oklahoma City, a local haunt where there’s a little something for everyone.
 And that’s by design: It was created to be so much more than your everyday neighborhood bar and, especially, your everyday lesbian bar.